-For verified account, follow same steps as above then:
+For verified account, follow same steps as above, then:

 You will receive an email once your account has been verified.

 Binance offers mobile and desktop applications in addition to the online website.
 The desktop application is available for MacOS and Windows, while the mobile app is available for iOS and Android.

 Yes, on May 7, 2019 Binance was hacked.
-The hackers were able to access Binance’s Bitcoin wallet and withdrew 7000 BTC, $40 million in value at that time.
+Binance lost 7000 BTC, $40 million in value at that time.
 Binance suspended all deposits and withdrawals for a week following the attack while they investigated, though they allowed trading to continue.
 Users who were affected by the hack were reimbursed through Binance’s Secure Asset Fund for Users (SAFU).